qrtl/thc-custom/stock_lot_name_search/readme/DESCRIPTION.md

-This module enhances the import process for the lot field by checking both the product name and lot name.
-This approach helps prevent errors that occur when the same lot name exists across different products.
+This module updates the lot search functionality to handle cases where the value includes both the product name and the lot name together.